Build A Genuine Partnership To Truly Benefit From Your Suppliers

 WatServ sells expertise that leads to better business results and, as a result, we need to demonstrate our competence, but also something more: We need to evidence that we understand our client’s business and how the technology we recommend can really improve their outcomes.

 If we did nothing more than configure a Microsoft cloud for a new client and then declared ‘job done, here’s our invoice.’, our business would not survive for long.
-Business-to-business relationships are extremely important.
+Business-to-business partnerships are extremely important.

 We listen and learn about the challenges our clients face.
 Where do they want their business to go in future?
 Are there trends and changes that may be forcing a digital transformation?
 How has the pandemic affected buyer behavior in this industry?
 We ask questions and suggest ideas and then we start defining the right technology to help the client improve their business.

 Hiring IT expertise used to focus on the price exclusively.
 How much will an IT supplier charge for delivering the system that’s specified in the Request For Proposal (RFP) document?
-However, I believe that building a relationship that focuses on the experience and expertise of the IT specialist to deliver lasting in the client business is far more powerful.
+However, I believe that building a business partnership that focuses on the experience and expertise of the IT specialist to deliver lasting in the client business is far more powerful.

 That is the exact sentiment expressed by Kari in her comments.
 There is a focus on how technology can deliver business value through advice, solutions, and a lasting partnership between buyer and provider.